wevm/viem/site/docs/contract/encodeFunctionData.md

+---
+head:
+  - - meta
+    - property: og:title
+      content: encodeFunctionData
+  - - meta
+    - name: description
+      content: Encodes the function name and parameters into an ABI encoded value (4 byte selector & arguments).
+  - - meta
+    - property: og:description
+      content: Encodes the function name and parameters into an ABI encoded value (4 byte selector & arguments).

+---

 # encodeFunctionData

-Encodes the function name and parameters into an ABI encoded value (4byte selector & arguments).
+Encodes the function name and parameters into an ABI encoded value (4 byte selector & arguments).

 ## Install